RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 With resilience, you can see <b>Amber Heard's Good Character</b> from an archived official website: http://web.archive.org/web/20120118112943/http://amberheardofficial.com/
 - <b>We look forward to Amber Heard being Mera in Aquaman 2 - for domestic abuse victims everywhere and for organizations long-term, it would be positive to see her resilience.</b>

+- The below Open Letter with over <a href="https://amberopenletter.com/">300 Organizations and Experts</a> was after 2 years of researching social media and after months of looking into the surface of witness interference.
+Long-term, it's essential to open-source what happened for <b>ethical review. </b>

 ## <i><b>Amber Heard Did Not Get a Fair Case - Spin Doctoring 2019-Present:</b></i>

 <i>Amicus Briefs typically look at legal issues, not discovered evidence....</i>

 ![- 2 Pt Amber Heard Disinformation-Influence Operation - SNA Cover](https://user-images.githubusercontent.com/55333723/230850784-5fa1c745-a31b-48de-a8c4-eb287e850cce.png)

+<i>What's a Hollywood Fixer? -
+<br>They've been working on cases for over 30 years, some of the most known cases of our times are the same 'fixers' and they can harm their clients by taking info, strategy, and witness names to the opposition - (falsely) blackmailing, pulling both ends, causing perpetual terror and chaos -

+  <a href="https://www.hollywoodreporter.com/tv/tv-reviews/sin-eater-the-crimes-of-anthony-pellicano-documentary-review-1235343104/">Video Series</a> <i>- hint, it's not just this one, and it's sadly never reported regarding this case.</i></i>

 <br>There were insider threats to this case, like hollywood fixers determined to destroy, and witness interference which should have dismissed the case, and unjustly this was spun on origins with us unable to properly respond.
 <br><i>- For example, the <a href="https://www.hollywoodreporter.com/tv/tv-reviews/sin-eater-the-crimes-of-anthony-pellicano-documentary-review-1235343104/">American Docuseries on Anthony Pellicano scrapes the surface</a> - when they get into cases as insiders with false misrepresentation and the 'team' doesn't understand 'fixers,' it's horrific.</i>
 <br>Those issues are ongoing, and as 3rd parties, we should consider the effect of spin doctoring and the massive amounts of evidence, Witnesses which were Available, and on our society as a whole.
-- The below Open Letter with over <a href="https://amberopenletter.com/">300 Organizations and Experts</a> was after 2 years of researching social media and after months of looking into the surface of witness interference.
-Long-term, it's essential to open-source what happened for <b>ethical review. </b>

 It's important to compare and contast.
 What happened between 2019 and 2023?
 <br>How can someone go from a winning case, and having decades of evidence and witnesses available, to practically being extorted?
 <br>Why do Press Associations previously join to protect Sources of editorials, then buckle?